 Other European countries followed his lead.
 The times were changing; Victorian England’s rapidly developing middle classes were appalled by the social inequality around them.
 As wealth expanded throughout North America the Progressive Era was spawned.
 Many in the developing Western democracies realised that private philanthropy and religiously inspired charity was ill-equipped to deal with the scope of the problem, of a newly created industrial working class.

 The 1880s have gained a reputation for a change in attitude, wherein poverty was re-discovered, and individualism was finished.
 Poverty was identified as more of a social evil than a failure of character.
 The poor had been blamed for their own misery, but some early social researchers discovered that poverty was not caused by a lack of moral fibre, or even degeneracy, but more by the stranglehold of the upper classes on opportunity.
-Old age and sickness were especially dreaded by the poor, because they were seen as being particularly merciless, inevitably miserable, and impossible to mitigate.
-They were by then either too sick, or too old, to work.

 Self-help had been seen as an essential element of living a life of some dignity, but it was finally accepted that governments were the only mechanism for lifting the people out of their grinding poverty.
 These attitudes were again driven by the middle class, who were discovering the power of their vote, and politicians were aware that sooner or later the poor would themselves obtain that right (to vote).